d2l-ai/d2l-en/chapter_introduction/intro.md

 ## Kinds of Machine Learning

 In the following sections, we will discuss a few types of machine learning in some more detail.
-We begin with a list of *objectives*, i.e. a list of things that machine learning can do.
-Note that the objectives are complemented with a set of techniques of *how* to accomplish them, i.e. training, types of data, etc. The list below is really only sufficient to whet the readers' appetite and to give us a common language when we talk about problems.
+We begin with a list of *objectives*, i.e., a list of things that machine learning can do.
+Note that the objectives are complemented with a set of techniques of *how* to accomplish them, i.e., training, types of data, etc. The list below is really only sufficient to whet the readers' appetite and to give us a common language when we talk about problems.
 We will introduce a larger number of such problems as we go along.

 ### Supervised learning